About PRD Arts & Culture (Site Map) Business Directory (Site Map) Calendar

 accommodations.
 Other facilities include a boat launch, playground, picnic/day-

 A 13.5 kilometer, 2 meter wide limestone pathway circles Inland Lake.
-There are picnic
+There are picnic sites, overnight camping sites and fishing wharfs.
+The trail is totally wheelchair accessible.

 Viewing Highlights

 There are many viewing opportunities at Inland Lake.
-If you only have a short
+If you only

-time, walk the east side of the lake a short distance to the marsh boardwalk.
-Swallows, songbirds and some waterfowl may be observed.
-Woodpeckers are commonly seen in the forests.
+have a short time walk the east side of the lake a short distance to the marsh boardwalk.

 Khartoum Lake Forest Service Recreation Site